-The work in the Wisdom and Culture Lab is oriented to a multitude of projects, but is guided by two key themes:
+The work in the Wisdom and Culture Lab is guided by two broad themes:

 - Demystifying wisdom: a “philosopher’s stone” in behavioral sciences.
-Is there a unique quality distinguishing human excellence beyond abstract intelligence and personality dimensions?
+Is there a unique quality distinguishing sound judgment beyond abstract intelligence and personality dimensions?
 Or is wisdom just a pipedream?
 To address this question, we aim to uncover misconceptions about wisdom and identify psychological processes that enable people to think, feel, and act wisely.

-- Modeling of cultural change: For at least 150 years, social scientists have developed lofty theories about the origins and evolution of culture and the role of culture for psychology.
-Most of these theories have not been adequately tested, relying on anecdotal and cross-sectional observations.
+- Modeling of cultural change: Social scientists have developed lofty theories about the origins and evolution of culture and the role of social and ecological processes for psychology.
+Most of these theories have relied on anecdotal and cross-sectional observations.
 We aim to shift the paradigm by starting to study and model change in cultural and accompanying psychological processes.

 - Nov.
 23, 2018

 "The digital in itself is not a solution to anything, but an excellent tool to bring progress in a lot of fields.
 But, they have to be used properly with WISDOM." ~ Tiffany Fukuma

 Is our capacity for wise behaviour determined not just by our psychology but also by our physiology?
 Is there such a thing as ‘good stress’, and how might our assessment of a situation reduce the chances of us 'choking'?
 Find out in our latest podcast episode: Wise brains, wise bodies!!

 Tune in to our latest podcast "The Dark Side" as we talk about how some forms of empathy may actually be dangerous for society.